-I have a love-hate relationships with this area.
+I have a love-hate relationship with this area.
 There are some beautiful spots and some interesting features, but it is a managed logging area scarred with dirt roads all over the place.
-This makes it very inviting to ATV Jeep and dirtbike riders who always seem to be tearing around the woods when I’m there.
+This makes it very inviting to ATV, Jeep, and dirt bike riders who always seem to be tearing around the woods when I’m there.
 They do seem to stick to the maze of logging/forest roads, but their presence can be menacing and certainly is annoying.

-The trail leaves 202 and goes through a nice little parking area and then heads up a hill, away from the dirt roads that lead away from the lot.
-Unfortunately, since this is a major staging area for punks, the trail up the hill is brutally eroded – this is exacerbated by the fact that the soil here is very sandy for some reason.
+There is a nice parking area for the Tunxis on 202, after which the trail then heads up a hill, away from the dirt roads that lead away from the lot.
+Unfortunately, since this is a major staging area for motorized visitors, the trail up the hill is brutally eroded – this is exacerbated by the fact that the soil here is very sandy for some reason.
 Look at this crap:

 There’s really nothing exciting to report (though I did assist some rather hopeless lost hikers without a map) the rest of the way… Unless you are like me and just enjoy the simple pleasure of hiking along… dunh dunh dunnnnhhhh – Satan’s Kingdom Road!
 Here is the southern end of it, in all its evil glory:

 Scary, huh?
 You see, I told you this section has everything!
 My fear is palpable: